 Look past the headline number of 292,000 jobs and you’ll find the vast majority of them were created via “seasonal adjustment.”
 BLS officials counted 11,000 actual jobs, then tossed in 281,000 more, for good measure.

 Bureaucrats prefer theory to facts.
 They want you to believe it is appropriate to add all of these theoretical jobs because 1) they couldn’t count actual jobs.
 Lots of people take holiday vacations.
-Or 2) the economy would have created the jobs if it weren’t for cold weather.
+Or 2) the economy would have created jobs if it weren’t for cold weather.
 December is usually colder than November.

 David Stockman, who served as director of the Office of Management and Budget under Ronald Reagan, does a good job of dissecting Friday’s report.
 Bureaucrats aren’t letting facts get in the way of a good story.
 Never mind that December was warmer than usual or that employment associated with bricks and mortar retail, particularly around the pivotal holiday season, is in decline as more and more consumers shop online.

-The report provides additional confirmation that supply of anything miners produce is likely to fall significantly in 2016.
+The report provides additional confirmation that the supply of anything miners produce is likely to fall significantly in 2016.

 That certainly isn’t good news for the U.S. economy, but it is likely to support higher prices for coal and base metals as well as gold and silver.

-Precious metals prices can benefit two ways.
+Precious metals prices can benefit in two ways.
 Falling supply should support prices directly.
 And, if we see higher prices for mined commodities, those markets will be signaling inflation rather than deflation, which ought to encourage investors to position accordingly.